ICT-Bravan/Baraka-magaiwa-/README.md

 ## 🛠 Projects

-### Stationery Shop Management System
-A web-based system for managing products, customers, invoices, and reports.

 ### Teacher Information Management System
 A system that allows teachers to manage and submit student information efficiently.